Dean, College of Biological Sciences

 Dean Winey is a graduate of Syracuse University with a B.S. in Biology with honors and earned a Ph.D. in Molecular and Cellular Biology at the University of Wisconsin, Madison.
 Following graduate school, he served as an NIH Postdoctoral Fellow in the Department of Genetics at the University of Washington.
 He then joined the faculty at the University of Colorado, Boulder in 1991, where he went on to attain tenure.
 From 2012 to 2016, Mark served as the chair of the Department of Molecular, Cellular and Developmental Biology, before accepting the role of dean at UC Davis.

 Winey's research explores the genetics and molecular biology of microtubule organizing centers (MTOCs), which include the cellular structures called centrosomes that are critical for organizing the spindles needed to ensure accurate movement of chromosomes during cell division.
 Centrosome defects can result in genomic instability that may contribute to the development of cancer as well as to chromosome mis-segregation that can lead to miscarriages.
-Mark's academic honors include the distinction of having been a Guggenheim Fellow and a Pew Scholar, and he was elected a fellow of the American Association for the Advancement of Science in 2014.
+Mark's academic honors include the distinction of Guggenheim Fellow and Pew Scholar, and he was elected a Fellow of the American Association for the Advancement of Science in 2014.
+In 2019, Mark was named a Fellow of the American Society for Cell Biology.